naemon/naemon.github.io/documentation/usersguide/monitoring-netware.md

 title: Monitoring Netware Servers
 ---

+{% include review_required.md %}

 <span class="glyphicon glyphicon-arrow-right"></span> See Also: <a href="quickstart.html">Quickstart Installation Guide</a>, <a href="monitoring-publicservices.html">Monitoring Publicly Available Services</a>

 ### Introduction

 This document provides information on how you can monitor Novell Netware servers.

 ### External Resources